 N35° 05.862 - W106° 40.135

 Here you will find a small chapel hidden away from the crowds.
-Be sure to stop here as it is one of the more interesting places in Old Town.
+One of the more interesting places in Old Town.
 Many of the Albuquerque locals don't even know this place exists.
 On at least three occasions, a mysterious Lady in Black has been seen in here praying and sobbing.
 She sits in the pew at the far right corner.
 No one knows who she is or what her story is.
 I talked to the Cat Lady about this chapel and she claims that for some reason animals won't enter it.
 She inadvertently tried to bring one of her friendlier cats inside once, and it went into hysterics.
 I wonder what that's all about?